 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Results of pPrevious self assessment measures have not taken in consideration andand have not in full extent been used for the improvement of differentmany aspects of educational process.
+Results of previous self assessment measures have not taken in consideration and are not being used in full extent for the improvement of different aspects of educational process.

-Some weak points from the former assessment in educational process were recognized but did not find an iNot clear improvement action in the study program. mme.

-Recommendations for improvement:

-Satisfaction questionnairyquestionnaire is introduced to studennets once per year in hard copy but no correction meassured afterwards.
-A strategic approach for a periodically systematic students evaluation with well defined aims and planned usage of the results in order to improve teaching process should be implemented

-The results and the consequences out of the results should be made transparent to all groups of the faculty.
+Not clear improvement actions in the study program.
+Satisfaction questionnaire is introduced to students once per year in hard copy but no correction measured afterwards.
+A strategic approach for a periodically systematic students evaluation with well defined aims and planned usage of the results in order to improve teaching process should be implemented.
+The results and the consequences should be made transparent to all groups of the faculty.
 Alumni is not involved systematically in improvement of the curricula.
 Program has contacts from time to time with ex students.

-Indicator 6.3 Involving Co-workers, Students, Alumni and the Professional Field

-Assessment criteria:

-Co-workers, students, alumni and the professional field are being involved in the internal quality control.

-Performance of the boards and assessment panels involved in the internal quality assurance (including the student participation);

-Involvement of the staff in decision-making and evaluations as part of the internal quality assurance;

-Involvement of students in decision-making and evaluations as part of the internal quality assurance;

-Involvement of graduates and the professional fields in educational evaluations and curriculum innovations;

-Contacts between the study programme and the graduates/professional field.

-The opinion of the assessment panel:

-The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-There are good progress in the internal quality assurance.
-The Committee and Office for Quality are formed and the coordinator for quality at the University level is introduced.

-Through Teaching Council there is solid involvement of teaching staff in decision making process but evaluations has to be done in systematic approach.
-Greater part of teaching process has to be evaluated.

-Involvement of the students is listed as one of the weakest point in SER and need strategic plan from management staff.

-Recommendations for improvement:

-Visiting professors are necessary for completing the teaching staff.
-There teaching activities should be controlled in the same way as those of the employed teachers

-To fulfill the many duties of evaluation a commission for quality assurance should be established with members of all professional groups and students

 Opinion on Criterion 6, Internal Quality Control: